This article is more than five years old.

 Visitors and staff to the house have reported plenty of ghostly activity, including knocks and bangs, doors slamming, odd smells, and even the ghostly figure of a a tall man with dark hair.
 Another guest said she had a question about the house answered by a male member of staff in the gun room, but no males were working that day.

-Staff and prisoners have reported hearing knocks and bangs throughout the prison's buildings, as well and slamming doors and shadowy figures which have mostly been sighted in C Wing, a newer part of the prison that was built in the 1970s.
+Staff and prisoners have reported hearing knocks and bangs throughout the prison's buildings, as well as slamming doors and shadowy figures, which have mostly been sighted in C Wing, a newer part of the prison that was built in the 1970s.

 The grounds are also said to be haunted by a spirit known as the Grey Lady, the name could be linked to the De Grey family who occupied the castle for centuries.
 It's said she was a heavily pregnant French woman, and died following an accident while out riding her horse.
 She has since been seen gliding around the estate and the echoes of a French woman singing have been heard.